 Can I use EQ Bank for my day-to-day banking?

-The EQ Bank Savings Plus Account is a savings account that functions like a chequing account.
+The Bank Savings Plus Account is a savings account that functions like a chequing account.
 You can do most of your everyday banking with EQ Bank.
 In addition to the high-interest rate and no fees, EQ Bank also offers unlimited bill payments and free day-to-day transactions.

 You can pay any bill that lets you set up online bill pay or will accept an Interac e-Transfers®.
 This means most expenses from student loan payments, credit cards, utility bills, and even rent can probably be paid from your EQ Bank account!